DirectedHunt42/EchoEngine/Engine_editor/Docs/Help/Help.md

   - Clear info via internal functions (e.g., for selected cells).
   - Focus on placing tutorial items from Game Setup.

 **Tip:** Grid state is stored in memory.
-Export to files for persistence.
+Save for persistence.

 ### Main Level Tab
 Similar to Tutorial but for core levels.
-Configure multi-floor grids, enemy placements, etc.
+Configure multi-floor grids, damage text, etc.
 - **Save**: Validates and saves level data.
-- **Usage**: Drag/drop or click to build.
+- **Usage**: Click to build rooms and layout.
 Link to Win Location from Game Setup.

 ### Export Tab
 - Packages your `Working_game/` into a distributable (e.g., ZIP).